 Nefopam passes into breast milk in very small amounts but it is unlikely to harm your baby so you can continue breastfeeding if your doctor says you need to take it.

 If you notice that your baby is not feeding as well as usual, or if you have any other concerns about your baby, talk to your health visitor, midwife, pharmacist or doctor as soon as possible.

 Some medicines and nefopam can interfere with each other and make it more likely that you will have side effects.

-Tell your doctor if you're taking these medicines before you start taking nefopam:
+Tell your doctor if you're taking any of these medicines before you start taking nefopam:

 - an antidepressant, such as a monoamine oxidase inhibitor like phenelzine, or a tricyclic like amitriptyline

-- any medicine that makes you sleepy, gives you a dry mouth, or makes it difficult for you to pee, for example some antihistamines or antidepressants – taking nefopam might make these side effects worse
+- any medicine (including some antihistamines and antidepressants) that makes you sleepy, gives you a dry mouth, or makes it difficult for you to pee – taking nefopam might make these side effects worse

 Mixing nefopam with herbal remedies and supplements